lbryio/lbry.com/README.md

 ## Usage

-Unless you are planning to contributing to the lbry.io website, this project serves little independent purpose.
+Unless you are planning to contribute to the lbry.io website, this project serves little independent purpose.

 To access a local copy of lbry.io, follow [INSTALL](INSTALL.md) and then access `localhost:8000` in your browser.